Agatha Sangma

 Agatha Kongkal Sangma (born 24 July 1980) is an Indian politician and a former Member of Parliament, Lok Sabha representing the Tura constituency of Meghalaya.
-At the age of 29, she is the youngest member of parliament ever in India to be appointed Union Minister in Government of India till date.
-Sangma is the second woman from Northeast India to be appointed a union minister in the Government of India after Renuka Devi Barkataki from Assam.
-She is a member of National People's Party.
+At the age of 29, she is the youngest member of parliament ever in India to be appointed Union Minister in Government of India to date.
+Sangma is the second woman from Northeast India to be appointed as union minister in the Government of India after Renuka Devi Barkataki from Assam.
+She is a member of the National People's Party.

 Early and education

 Agatha Sangma was born in New Delhi to P. A. Sangma, the former speaker of the Lok Sabha, and Soradini K. Sangma.
 She was brought up in West Garo Hills, Meghalaya.
 Sangma received her LLB degree from Pune University and later joined the bar in Delhi High Court.
 She earned her master's degree in environmental management at the University of Nottingham, UK.